 According to the matrilineal system, the kingdom did not pass from father to son, but from mother to daughter.
-So, when a king died, his son would NOT become the next king.
+So, when a king died, his son would not become the next king.
 The crown would go to the dead king’s sister’s son, his nephew.
-His niece would be the future Queen of Travancore.
+His niece would be the future queen of Travancore.
 And she would go on to produce the next heir.
-So as you can see, the Queens were all important, and producing a baby daughter was as important as producing a son.
+So as you can see, the queens were all important, and producing a baby daughter was as important as producing a son.
 And if there was no baby girl born in the family, daughters were adopted into the royal family.

 Lakshmi was hardly 30 when she assumed charge; but she showed she was capable of taking on this job.
 She implemented sweeping social, political and economic reforms.
 And then, rather surprisingly, she abolished the very system of matrilineal succession that brought her to power.

 Even inside Travancore, intellectuals and reformists had started questioning the system.
 They felt that the Nair men were living off their wives’ inheritances.
-But it should be mentioned here that while the women owned the property, their power was NOT absolute.
-Routine management of the property and the household were entrusted to the Karanavar, the senior brother of the landlady.
+But it should be mentioned here that while the women owned the property, their power was not absolute.
+Routine management of the property and the household were entrusted to the Karanavar or the senior brother of the landlady.
 Over time, matrilineal families grew larger and more unwieldy.
 New issues arose.
 Some Karanavars were accused of favouritism.
 That resulted in many disputes over property, which in turn clogged the courts of the state.
-By the early 1900’s, the Travancore government had come up with a modification that allowed men to bequeath what they had earned themselves, to their sons, and not their nephews.
+By the early 1900s, the Travancore government had come up with a modification that allowed men to bequeath what they had earned themselves, to their sons, and not their nephews.
 Clearly, the foundation of the edifice was shaking.

 Sethu Lakshmi Bayi was sensitive to the changes around her.
 Finally, in 1925, she signed the historic Nair Regulation Act, which effectively ended the practice of matrilineal succession.